osgirl/safecharge_woocommerce_plugin/readme.txt

 == Support ==

 Please, contact out Tech-Support team (tech-support@safecharge.com) in case of questions and difficulties.

 == Changelog ==

+= 1.8.2 - 2018-12-19 =
+* New - Added option in the settings, to use Cashier in iFrame.

 = 1.8.1 - 2018-11-28 =
 * New - Option in Admin to rewrite DMN URL and redirect to new one.
 This helps when the user have 404 page problem with "+", " " and "%20" symbols in the URL.
 Support of WP WPML and WC WPML plugins.
 Button in Admin to delete oldest logs, but kept last 30 of them.